tfenster/end2end/source/_posts/2021-08-29-docker-container-stack-deployments-with-dependent-files-through-portainer.md

     image: "redis:alpine"
 {% endhighlight %}

 Line 4 tells the Docker engine to look into the current folder for a Dockerfile and build the image.
-I don't want to go into details who this particular image works because that is not the point of this blog post, but feel free to explore the [repo][github] as it is really simple.
+I don't want to go into details how this particular image works because that is not the point of this blog post, but feel free to explore the [repo][github] as it is really simple.
 Now if I make a change to the Flask web app in the repo, I need to delete the container and image to allow a rebuild, and after that, I can just click "Pull and redeploy" to get the latest files and create an image again.

 As I wrote, we are not actively using this mechanism at the moment, but I am pretty sure we will at some point in the future because like with so many features in Portainer, it just works well and is easy to use!